-Whether you’ve taken a loan before or not, interest rate is a term you’re sure to have heard of.
+Whether you’ve taken a personal loan before or not, interest rate is a term you’re sure to have heard of.
 But did you know there are usually 2 types of interest rates when you take out a loan?
 There’s the advertised rate, and the effective interest rate (EIR).

 So why are there 2 interest rates and what exactly is each one all about?